top of page

 ABOUT ME

-I'm a psychology professor and mother of three.
-My family and I have lived in Falmouth since 2001, and I've been volunteering in the schools throughout that time.
+I'm a recently retired psychology professor and mother of three.
+My family and I have lived in Falmouth since 2001, and I've been volunteering in the schools since we arrived.
 I believe this combination of experiences--parent and teacher--gives me a unique understanding of the needs of Stafford's students and teachers.

 The Issues